EnviroDIY/GroPointModbus/examples/ChangeModbusSettings/ReadMe.md

 8-N-1 (no parity) is the most common configuration for serial communications.

-This sketch depends on the GropointModbus library and also loosly on the SensorModbusMaster library via it's example sketch: SensorModbusMaster/examples/readWriteRegister/readWriteRegister.ino
+This sketch depends on the GropointModbus library and also loosely on the SensorModbusMaster library via it's example sketch: SensorModbusMaster/examples/readWriteRegister/readWriteRegister.ino

 _______